AlisonZa/ci-cd-machine-learning/README.md

 * Tkinter - Configuration GUI Creation
 * GitHub Workflows - Continous Integration/Continous Deployment

-## Running the Project on your Computer
+## 3. Running the Project on your Computer

-1. Create an python 3.10.15 virtual environment, activate this environment
+1. Create a `python 3.10.15 virtual environment`, `activate the environment`
 2. Clone this repository by using:
 ```bash
 git clone https://github.com/AlisonZa/ci-cd-machine-learning
 ```
 3. Install the requirements in your virtual environment
 ```bash
 pip install -r requirements.txt
 ```

-Follow the configurations bellow, and keep updating your .env:
+**Follow the configurations below, and keep updating your .env:**

-### E-mail
+### E-mail - Module Configuration

 To use e-mails with python you need to create a password App: